mnselvaraj/GLCM/README.md

 # GLCM (Gray-Level Co-Occurrence Matrix)
-GLCM represtation application using javascript for a random matrix.
+GLCM represtation in web application using javascript for a random matrix.

 Multidimensional arrays are used to store the matrix values.